Plas Newydd (Anglesey): East of the House

 Grade II listed retaining wall built between 1796 and 1819, probably designed by Wyatt and Potter for Lord Uxbridge.
 Although always an ornamental feature, it sets a distinctly military tone to the sea wall.
-The five cannons ('trunnion' Carronades) date from around 1830–45, and are from Fort Belan, at the southeastern tip of the Menai.
-Lord Newborough gave them as a wedding present to Lord and Lady Anglesey in 1948.
+The five cannons ('trunnion' carronades) date from around 1830–45, and are from Fort Belan, at the southeastern tip of the Menai.
+Thomas John Wynn, 5th Baron Newborough gave them as a wedding present to Lord and Lady Anglesey in 1948.